Welcome to Holy Cross Catholic Primary School Nursery!

 What will children do during a Nursery session?

 Your child will take part in a wide range of activities, both indoors and outdoors.
 Your child will learn through activities he or she has chosen, or from those that are led by an adult.
 Children in the Foundation Stage learn through play based activities that are fun and enjoyable.
 These activities are supported by caring adults who will work closely with you to ensure your child makes progress.
-We keep careful progress records for each child which are linked to the Development Matters in the Foundation Stage Guidance.
-Parents are actively encouraged to contribute to their child's learning journals.
+We keep careful progress records for each child which are linked to the Development Matters and the EYFS Framework 2021.
+Parents are actively encouraged to contribute to their child's learning journey.

 We encourage you to be involved with this curriculum and ask you to help us with your child’s Learning Journey during your time with us at Holy Cross.